Holland of Southport was the largest toffee manufacturer in the world. It remains best known for introducing the Chewits sweet.

 The company listed on the London Stock Exchange in May 1960, with an ordinary capital of over £500,000.

 S Parkinson & Son of Doncaster, best known for butterscotch, and Coq d’Or, best known for high quality chocolates, were acquired in 1961.
-Harper Paper was also acquired that same year.
+Harper Paper, a sweet wrapper manufacturer, was also acquired that same year for £1.25 million.

-After US$2.8 million of acquisitions, J A & P Holland was the largest manufacturer of toffee and caramel in the world by 1962.
+J A & P Holland was the largest manufacturer of toffee and caramel in the world by 1961, and the largest exporter of toffee and caramel to the United States.
+Over one billion toffees were produced every year.

 Some subsidiaries were loss-making, particularly the paper interests, and J A & P Holland was unable to pay a dividend in 1963 or 1964.
 Independent shareholders found themselves in disagreement with the Holland family regarding company strategy.